rockr-data/news-article-clustering-unsupervised-learning/README.md

 # News Article Clustering by Topic Similarity

+> Rethinking NLP at scale: this project is a large-scale NLP study demonstrating that TF-IDF (lexical representation) remains competitive with S-BERT (Semantic Embedding), while less commonly explored clustering methods such as HDBSCAN and BIRCH can outperform widely used approaches like K-Means.

 ## Overview
 A large-scale comparative NLP study exploring how different vectorization and clustering techniques perform on 138,115 real-world news articles.